 How to Polish Intricately Detailed Tarnished Brass Items

-No matter how good your housekeeping habits are, all brass items in your home will eventually tarnish and it can be difficult to safely remove the tarnish without scratching the intricately detailed finish of jewelry or scrollwork on your decor items.
-Never scrub tarnished brass and copper.
-To polish these types of items and make them shine again, use the Champion Polishing Cloth and gently clean to restore the natural beauty of the brass.
+No matter how good your housekeeping habits are, all brass items in your home will eventually tarnish.
+It can be difficult to safely remove the tarnish without scratching the intricately detailed finish of brass jewelry or brass scrollwork on your decor items.
+It’s never a good idea to aggressively scrub tarnished brass with a bristle brush, as it may scratch and damage the surface.
+The safest and proven method to remove tarnish from brass items is to use the 90-year-old Champion Polishing Cloth.
+One useful feature of the Champion Polishing Cloth is that if the brass item you’re cleaning has an intricately designed surface, this brass cleaner and polisher will not leave behind any sediment in the crevices of the piece.
 It is the best copper and brass cleaning solution.

 Once considered outdated, decorating your home with brass is now one of the hottest home trends.
 So, if home improvement ideas are at the top of your New Year’s resolution list, be sure to include a lot of brass: planters, bookends, lamps, candlesticks, clocks, light fixtures, shelves, picture frames, and even armories and bookcases.
 Use a brass item as either a focal point in a room or as a base neutral to build upon and you’ll be right on-trend.